Coon Creek Herbs

 Especially with winter barreling down on us, I’m paying attention to the good things in each day: our little farm, my aromatic herb gardens, my hoop house full of winter greens and edible flowers, and all the endless wonders of God’s creation.
 My good husband.
 Our goofy dogs.
 My leggy fabulous loud son Mack.
 Our ducks and geese and chickens.
 Our turkey, Jenny.
 My dear friends and family.
 (Maybe I will be so busy studying what’s good in my life this winter that I won’t even notice frost-bitten toes.
 Icy sidewalks.
 Days when I drink a jillion cups of boiling hot tea to try to warm myself up.
 Yeaaah.)

-Before I tell you about what you could win by entering this giveaway, and how to enter, I need to fill you in on a bit of a backstory.
+Before I tell you any more about my new venture, I need to fill you in on a bit of a backstory.
 My farming friend Gene doesn’t even know this story, and how he played a part in keeping me sane and my family well-fed for real, a couple of years ago . . .